turingschool/backend-curriculum-site/module2/misc/blogger.md

 <%= link_to "delete", article_path(@article), method: :delete %>
 ```

 Through some JavaScript tricks, Rails can now pretend that clicking this link triggers a `DELETE`.
-Try it in your browser, and say hello to your old friend, "Unknown Action" error.
+Try your tests again, and say hello to your old friend, "ActionNotFound" error.

 #### The `destroy` Action